-If you are unfamiliar with LGBTQ identities overall, please see the Media Reference Guide created by GLAAD for a list of up to date definitions
+If you are unfamiliar with LGBTQIA identities overall, please see the Media Reference Guide created by GLAAD for a list of up to date definitions

 Center for Diversity and Inclusion (CDI)

-CDI is comitted to providing students with multicultural, intersectional identities with a space to be their authentic selves.
-In addition to multicultural and first-generation college student programing, CDI also conducts LGBTQ specific programs throughout the course of the academic year.
+CDI is committed to providing students with multicultural, intersectional identities with a space to be their authentic selves.
+In addition to multicultural and first-generation college student programming, CDI also conducts LGBTQIA specific programs throughout the course of the academic year.
 Some of our events include

 - Workshops on understanding LGBTQ Identities